 Iceland: Jólakötturinn the Yule cat

 Mythical characters enforcing good behavior have long been a part of Christmas folklore, but they are rarely as severe or fashion-savvy as Jólakötturinn.
-Known as the Yule Cat, Jólakötturinn is a large feline that stalks the country on Christmas night, eating any child who didn’t receive new clothes as a gift.
+Known as the Yule Cat, Jólakötturinn is a massive feline that stalks the country on Christmas night, eating any child who didn’t receive new clothes as a gift.
 The Yule Cat is, according to legend, owned by the Yule Lads.

 B. Bodzs // Shutterstock

 Estonia: Sauna visit

 Among the most valued Estonian Christmas customs is a visit to the sauna before religious services.
 After bathing, kids often receive festive new clothes they can wear after the sauna to show off at church.